Earth Science Tech, Inc. (ETST - GuruFocus.com

 About Earth Science Tech, Inc. (ETST, Financial)

-Earth Science Tech, Inc. is a holding entity set to acquire companies in the health and wellness space, currently in a pending transaction to enter compounding Schedules II and III controlled medications through its pending wholly owned subsidiary RxCompoundstore.com, LCC. (“RxCompound”) and launching soon its pending wholly owned subsidiary Peaks Curative, LLC., a telemedicine platform affiliated with doctors for online prescriptions to be fulfilled by RxCompound,.
+Earth Science Tech, Inc. (“ETST”) a holding entity set to acquire companies in the health and wellness space currently in compounding pharmaceuticals and telemedicine through its wholly owned subsidiaries RxCompoundStore.com, LLC. and Peaks Curative, LLC.

 To learn more, please visit: www.EarthScienceTech.com